rvrnjn594/design-patterns/01.creational/04-prototype.md

 > > When you go for a deep copy, you will need to override the Object.clone() method in all the member classes and then recursively clone their objects.

 > > Alternatively, you can get a deep copy by serializing an object and then restoring it back through Java object serialization.
 Using serialization is a simple approach, keep in mind serialization is resource intensive and can produce unexpected results if not done properly.

+### Example of the Prototype Pattern

+#### Participants of the Prototype Pattern

+> To understand how the prototype pattern works, consider a content production house that employs vendors to write content fot the organization.